rafaelribeiro1510/ASCIIValley/docs/README.md

 ![Chunk Transition Previous - figure 2](./screenshots/movement.gif)

-### Enemies and their "behaviour".
+### Enemies and their behaviour.
-The enemy entities (Mummies) have different behaviour depending on how close they are to the player, determining their next movement based on it.
+The enemy entities (Mummies) have different behaviour depending on how close they are to the player, determining their next action based on it.

 ![Mummy Behaviour Passive - figure 3](./screenshots/mummyBehaviour1.png)

 ![Mummy Behaviour Passive - figure 4](./screenshots/mummyBehaviour2.png)

 ### Combat
-Melee combat based on the hero project of the practical classes will be the way for the player to combat the enemies.
+Melee combat based on the hero project of the practical classes is the way for the player to combat the enemies.

 ### Main menu
 The starting point of the game is a menu that presents the player with options to load the game, see the game controls and quit.